AlexAntartico/devto-publish-test/posts/main.md

 ![Dev.to API Key](../images/Screenshot-2025-01-13-3.png)

-To save the key as a secret. go to your repository settings, click on secrets, and add a new secret with the name `DEVTO_TOKEN` and paste the key you copied from DEV.TO.'
+To save the key as a secret. go to your repository settings, click on secrets, and add a new secret with the name `DEVTO_TOKEN` and paste the key you copied from DEV.TO.
+Ensure you have saved at repository level.

 ![Repository Settings](../images/Screenshot-2025-01-13.png)